-David Brown is co-chair of the firm’s corporate practice area, which includes its corporate, energy, finance, health care, real estate and public policy groups, and a partner in the Financial Services & Products Group, which he previously led.
-His practice focuses on mergers and acquisitions, corporate governance, securities disclosure, and payment system and other technology transactions, with an emphasis on the financial services, technology and telecommunications industries.
+David Brown is co-leader of Alston & Bird's Corporate Practice Team, which includes its Corporate, Energy, Finance, Health Care, Real Estate and Public Policy Teams, and a partner on the Financial Services & Products Team, which he previously led.
+He focuses his practice on mergers and acquisitions, corporate governance, securities disclosure and payment system and other technology transactions, with an emphasis on the financial services, technology and telecommunications industries.
 David regularly represents issuers and underwriters in public and private offerings of equity, debt and hybrid securities and has extensive experience in complex mergers and acquisitions, particularly transactions coupled with strategic relationships between the parties.
 David has advised clients on hundreds of M&A transactions with an aggregate deal value in excess of $76 billion and securities transactions with a value in excess of $57 billion.

-David is identified in The Best Lawyers in America for his corporate governance, corporate, merger and acquisition and securities/capital markets expertise and in the Guide to the World’s Leading Corporate Governance Lawyers.
-He is a frequent speaker and author of publications regarding securities regulation, corporate governance, mergers and acquisitions, and strategic alliances issues.
+David has been selected to The Best Lawyers in America© for his corporate governance, corporate, merger and acquisition and securities/capital markets work since 2001 and recognized in the Guide to the World’s Leading Corporate Governance Lawyers.
+He is a frequent speaker and author of publications regarding securities regulation, corporate governance, mergers and acquisitions and strategic alliances issues.

 - Counsel to an NYSE-listed health care REIT in connection with its $760 million sale to a competitor.

-- Counsel to a regional bank holding company in connection with its $1.8 billion merger with a competitor to form one of the 25 largest banking organizations in the United States.
+- Counsel to a regional bank holding company in connection with its $1.8 billion merger with a competitor to form one of the 25 largest banking organizations in the U.S.

 - Counsel to a publicly traded telecommunications services provider in connection with its $2.6 billion sale to a major private equity sponsor.